squarism/microfile/README.md

 ![image](https://github.com/squarism/microfile/raw/images/images/Microfile.png)

 Microfile relays file events and/or file contents to microservices.
 It is easily configurable with simple rules and is easily deployable.
-It's power comes from how you wire it up.
+Its power comes from how you wire it up.

 ## Features